 As a Publix Associate, I know choosing a financial advisor can be very confusing and there's no shortage of firms throughout the South actively seeking your business.
 I believe at least part of that confusion is because many in my industry have adopted the title "financial advisor".
 A Financial Advisor is registered to offer advisory services through a Registered Investment Advisor (RIA) which is registered with the SEC.

 "a true financial advisor should be a well-educated, credentialed, experienced, financial professional who works on behalf of his clients, as opposed to serving the interests of a financial institution".
 "Generally, a financial advisor is an independent practitioner who operates in a fiduciary capacity in which a client’s interests come before their own".

 Doesn't it make sense to have someone with this type of knowledge and experience working for you!

 So, what does Life after Publix look like for you?
 It all begins with a phone call.

 In Central Florida at (407) 663-5020From South Florida at (561) 237-5007

 *Important: the information contained in this section is provided for educational purposes only and should not be considered personal advice.

 While the information is believed to be accurate, it remains the sole responsibility of Publix Associates to contact the Retirement Department of Publix to obtain confirmation of it's accuracy prior to separating from service and taking distribution of their retirement accounts.
-It is also the sole responsibility of Publix Associates to contact their tax and legal advisors to confirm the accuracy of any tax or legal issues mentioned here that may be applicable to their particular situation.
-The information in this section may not be transferable to other corporate retirement plans and should be verified before applying to your individual situation.
+It is also the sole responsibility of Publix Associates to contact their tax and legal advisors to confirm the accuracy of any tax or legal issues mentioned that may be applicable to their particular situation.
+The information in this section may not be transferable to other corporate retirement plans and should be verified before it is applied to your individual situation.

 RetireFromPublix.com, LifeAfterPublix.com, LPL Financial and Crossover Point Advisors are not endorsed by or owned by Publix Super Markets Inc.